-Spinal subluxation/joint dysfunction is the condition most frequently encountered by chiropractors (Table 9.2).
-It is seen routinely and only rarely co-managed with, or referred to, another health care practitioner in the majority of cases (2.0% and 1.2%, respectively).
+Spinal subluxation/joint dysfunction is the condition most frequently encountered by chiropractors (Table 8.2).
+It is seen routinely and only rarely co-managed with, or referred to, another healthcare practitioner (2.0% and 1.2%, respectively).

-Chiropractors often see the following articular disorders: osteoarthritis/ degenerative joint disease, subluxation or joint dysfunction of extremities, sprains, hypolordosis of the cervical or lumbar spine, intervertebral disc syndromes, and facet syndromes.
+Chiropractors often see the following articular disorders: osteoarthritis/degenerative joint disease, subluxation or joint dysfunction of extremities, sprains, hypolordosis of the cervical or lumbar spine, intervertebral disc syndromes, and facet syndromes.
 Hyperlordosis of the cervical or lumbar spine and kyphosis of the thoracic spine are sometimes seen.
-Eighty-seven percent to 94% of respondents are sole health care providers in the majority of cases of hyperlordosis or hypolordosis of the cervical or lumbar spine and kyphosis of the thoracic spine.
-For extremity subluxation/joint dysfunction cases, 89% of respondents are the sole managers of their patients, 9% of respondents co-manage, and 5% refer these cases.
+Eighty-nine percent to 94% of respondents are sole healthcare providers in the majority of cases of hyperlordosis or hypolordosis of the cervical or lumbar spine and kyphosis of the thoracic spine.
+For extremity subluxation/joint dysfunction cases, 89% of respondents are the sole managers of their patients; 9% of respondents co-manage, and 5% refer these cases.